JordynBla/BIOL3070-Blauer/Warm-up-mosquitoes-Jordyn-Blauer--THIS-ONE-FOR-HARDDEADLINE-.md

 their blood meals were analyzed using PCR, followed by gel electrophoresis, MinION, and Blastn to determine positivity or negativity of WNV in the blood and what species the blood meals were taken from.
-By using this data run through Posit Cloud, it was determined that House finches were a major source of blood meals for mosquitoes and they had the highest positivity rates of WNV in those blood meals, meaning that the House finches were the most common and likely host for mosquitoes to pick up WNV and spread the infection, supporting our hypothesis that House finches are the most likely species to be infected with WNV and they pose a higher risk of spreading the infection via blood meals by mosquitoes.
+By using the collected data of the amount of blood meals, WNV positivity/negativity and what species were found in those blood meals, a generalized linear model was constructed and from it, it was determined that House finches were significantly associated with WNV positivity with a p-value of 0.0287 and that more blood meals taken from House finches were strongly correlated with higher rates of WNV positivity with a p-value of 4.54 X 10^-5.
+This means that the House finches were the most common and likely host for mosquitoes to pick up WNV and spread the infection, supporting our hypothesis that House finches are the most likely species to be infected with WNV and they pose a higher risk of spreading the infection via blood meals by mosquitoes.

 # BACKGROUND